javipv/hi.vim/README.md

 # Search commands:
 Find g4
 ```
-Attention: the firs blank line will end the configuration parser on the editor window.
+Attention: the firs blank line will end the configuration parser on the editor window..

 A blank line is mandatory to at the configuration end to stop config parser.

 When changing to any other split the editor window will stay minimized, if you change the focus to the editor split again it will expand to its original size.